Meet the Connecticut Farm to School Steering Committee

 I have held positions as a Summer Food Service Program reviewer for the NYS Department of Education, Director of Outreach and Education for the BEN research center at Cornell University, and currently am Food Service Program Assistant for the Capitol Region Education Council (CREC) as well as a School Nutrition Consultant.
 An important part of my positions has always been offering opportunities for children to experience food from “field to fork” by way of classroom presentations, school gardens, food tastings, menu suggestions and partnering with local chefs.
 I am a lifelong gardener, avid cook, inspired trainer and strong believer that motivated individuals are the key to social change.

-Meet our Program Administrator!
+Meet our Program Coordinator!